obestwalter/mau-mau/README.md

         $ cd </path/to/your/clone>
         $ pip install --editable .

-**NOTE:**The dot at the end of the command is **not a typo**!
+**NOTE:**The dot at the end of the command is **not a typo or a spot on your screen you can't wipe away**!
 It means: install the contents of the folder that I am currently in as an editable package.

 output like: